AaronBratcher/AgileDB/README.md

  - parameter db: Database object to hold the data.
  - parameter expiration: Optional Date specifying when the data is to be automatically deleted.
 Default value is nil specifying no automatic deletion.
+ - parameter saveNestedObjects: Save nested DBObjects and arrays of DBObjects.
+Default value is true.

  - returns: Discardable Bool value of a successful save.
 */
 @discardableResult
-public func save(to db: AgileDB, autoDeleteAfter expiration: Date? = nil) async -> Bool
+public func save(to db: AgileDB, autoDeleteAfter expiration: Date? = nil, saveNestedObjects: Bool = true) async -> Bool

 /**
  Remove the object from the database